 Rape and Domestic Violence: The law criminalizes rape, including spousal rape, and stipulates a sentence of flogging or up to 30 years' imprisonment for a conviction of any nonconsensual form of sex.
-Authorities referred 43 charges involving rape or related crimes for prosecution, and the court convicted 26 defendants as of September.
+Authorities referred charges involving rape or related crimes for prosecution.

 According to women's rights monitors, violence against women remained a serious and pervasive problem.
 The law prohibits domestic violence and provides for penalties at the discretion of the presiding judge based on the severity of the offense.
-The central statistical office reported 240 cases of domestic violence, 206 against women and 34 against men, as of September.
+The central statistical office reported cases of domestic violence, against both women and men.
 Police and judicial authorities usually acted promptly in cases of domestic violence.
 Sentences for assault against a spouse vary according to the severity of the incident.
-A shelter accommodating a maximum of 16 battered and abused women and their children operated in the northern part of the country, and it housed seven residents as of late August; it was staffed by medical and psychological counseling personnel.
+A shelter for battered and abused women and their children operated in the northern part of the country; it was staffed by medical and psychological counseling personnel.
 Victims and persons seeking to report cases of abuse could contact the Ministry of Social Development and local ministry offices in three parishes and the island of Carriacou.
 Domestic violence remained underreported, as many women feared retribution, stigma, or further violence, and many were economically dependent on the perpetrators.
+The government recognized the severity of gender-based violence and developed programs to combat it, including through sensitization of youth and provision of services to victims of gender-based violence.

-Sexual Harassment: The law prohibits sexual harassment, but there were no criminal penalties for it; the government noted it was a persistent problem.
+Sexual Harassment: The law prohibits sexual harassment, but there were no criminal penalties for it, and the government noted it was a persistent problem.
 It is the responsibility of the complainant to bring a civil suit against an alleged harasser.